With energy prices increasing, there are a few steps you can take to decrease the expense of heating and cooling your house in Atlanta.

 HVAC systems frequently use more energy than any other appliance in your home.
 This is seen on your monthly heating and cooling costs, but it’s crucial to realize utility costs can be regulated in a couple methods.

 Maintenance: One approach to lower energy costs is to schedule annual service.
-Furnace maintenance and AC maintenance helps your comfort units work as designed and efficiently.
+Furnace maintenance helps your comfort units work as designed and efficiently.
 Using dusty HVAC systems could create decreased efficiency and damage to your system.

 High efficiency: If you’re looking to buy for a new home comfort system, think about buying a high-efficiency system.
 They’re designed to decrease your utility bills and conserve natural resources.
 When selecting an updated HVAC piece of equipment, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the greater the efficiency and savings.